The New Colossus: Tyrone Mings, Aston Villa and this brazen love affair

 Given that Aston Villa were ready to give him unconditional love from the moment of his arrival, partly due to the dire straights the club was in, both in terms of options at centre-back thanks to Steve Bruce's negligence and an injury to James Chester, and the fading hopes of promotion, it is no surprise that such a bond has been formed between this player and this football team.

 The way he played on Friday night, making everyone around him better, offering his teammates - who, let's remember, are even less experienced at this level than he is - a relentless assuredness and calmness both on the ball and off it, it's hard not to draw comparisons to the way Virgil van Dijk has influenced such a major sea change at Liverpool.
-The same thing is happening in Aston.
+The same thing is happening in Birmingham.

 During this new period where Villa will have to fight for their life to just stay up, and this semi-eternal one where the yearning for silverware will likely continue unabated, it is having players like Tyrone Mings that make it impossible to give up on the team.
 Or on football.